tesseral-labs/docs/fern/pages/concepts/projects.md

 Be aware that Organizations have [a similar property](/docs/concepts/organizations#log-in-with-microsoft).
 If Login with Microsoft is enabled for the Project but *not* enabled for a given Organization, no one within that Organization will be able to use Login with Microsoft.

+#### Log in with GitHub

+Identified in the [Backend API](/docs/backend-api-reference) as `logInWithGithub`, this boolean field represents whether [Login with GitHub](/docs/login-methods/primary-factors/log-in-with-github) is enabled for the Project.

+Be aware that Organizations have [a similar property](/docs/concepts/organizations#log-in-with-google).
+If Login with GitHub is enabled for the Project but *not* enabled for a given Organization, no one within that Organization will be able to use Login with GitHub.

 #### Log in with Email